 - ABPS certification is listed on Healthgrades and is officially recognized by state licensing authorities as well as federal programs such as the Veterans Health Administration and United States Armed Forces under the GI Bill, as well as The Centers for Medicare and Medicaid Services.

-- In addition, all Diplomates and applicants have been primary source verified by Med Advantage, an accredited Credentials Verification Organization (CVO) by both The Joint Commission and National Committee for Quality Assurance (NCQA).
+- In addition, all Diplomates and applicants have been primary source verified by Aperture, an accredited Credentials Verification Organization (CVO) by both The Joint Commission and National Committee for Quality Assurance (NCQA).

 - ABPS is one of three nationally recognized multi-specialty physician certifying organizations.

 The ABPS encourages qualified physicians of all ages, ethnicities and economic backgrounds to study the career advantages of becoming board certified within a specialty.
-Any physician who has achieved board certification through one of our Member Boards has proven, through written, oral, or hands-on simulation testing, that he or she has earned the right to be considered an accomplished leader in the medical community.
+Any physician who has achieved board certification through one of our Member Boards has proven, through written or oral testing, that he or she has earned the right to be considered an accomplished leader in the medical community.
 It is an investment in themselves, a big step along the path of professional achievement and a demonstration that they possess the knowledge and experience required to provide the best possible medical care.

 To learn more, contact the ABPS.
 The ABPS is the official multi-specialty certifying body of the American Association of Physician Specialists, Inc.